Katie Broome |

 Luckily, Southwest points don’t expire, but if you’re saving them for the coveted Southwest Companion Pass, then your progress resets every Jan.
 1.

 So if you were to earn 100,000 points in 2022, when 2023 rolls around, you’d still have 100,000 points to spend on flights, but you couldn’t count those towards a companion pass.
-More on this in Tip #15.
+More about points in Tip #15.

-8. Buy your Southwest tickets cheaper on Tuesdays at 3 p.m.
+7. Buy your Southwest tickets cheaper on Tuesdays at 3 p.m.

 Why Tuesdays?
 That’s when Southwest typically announces weekly special fares in their email newsletter.

 These weekly Southwest Airlines deals only last about three days and usually end on Thursday of that week.
-Be one of the first to grab a special fare before seats sell out!
+Be one of the first to grab a special fare before seats sell out.

 TIP: We know the best time to buy airline tickets for all the major carriers.